craflin/libnstd/README.md

 Design Principles
 -----------------

  * Be as much optimized as currently possible.
-(Unfortunately, I do not have the time to optimize the shit out of each function, but some classes/functions are already pretty optimized and faster than their STL counterpart.)
  * Do not use macros except for code that should be excluded in optimized builds.
  * Use templates only when it is required to improve performance.
- * Do not include system header files in libnstd header files.
+ * Do not include system header files in public header files.
  * Design class interfaces to be minimalistic and easy to use.
  * Do not use exceptions.
  * Avoid dynamic memory allocation when possible.